Inference on the intraday spot volatility from high-frequency order prices with irregular microstructure noise: Implementation and simulations

 \thefootnote{\arabic{footnote}} We simulate $n=23{,}400$ observations corresponding to one observation per second over a (NASDAQ) trading day of 6.5 hours.
 The efficient price process is simulated from the model

-The factor $(\nu_t)$ generates a typical U-shaped intraday volatility pattern. $(W_t,B_t)$ is a two-dimensional Brownian motion with leverage $d[W,B]_t=0{.}2\,dt$.
+The factor $(\nu_t)$ generates a typical U-shaped intraday volatility pattern. $(W_t,B_t)$ is a two-dimensional Brownian motion with leverage $d[W,B]_t=-0{.}2\,dt$.
 The stochastic volatility component has several realistic features and the simulated model is in line with recent literature, see \cite{bibwinkellev} and references therein.
+We do not include a drift in $X_t$ to avoid introducing another process or more parameters.
+Any drift evolving within a reasonable range of values will not affect the presented numerical results.
 Observations with lower-bounded, one-sided microstructure noise are generated by

 with exponentially distributed noise, $\epsilon_i\stackrel{iid}{\sim}\text{Exp}(\eta)$, with $\eta=10{,}000$.
-The noise variance is then rather small, but this is in line with stylized facts of real NASDAQ data as, for instance, those analysed in \cite{bibwinkellev}.\footnote{Note that the noise level estimate is analogous to the one used for regular market microstructure noise.
-Typical noise levels obtained for trades of e.g.\ Apple are approx.\ 15{,}000 and approx.\ 4{,}000 for 3M.
+The noise variance is then rather small, but this is in line with stylized facts of real NASDAQ data as, for instance, those analysed in \cite{hautsch} and \cite{bibwinkellev}.\footnote{Note that the noise level estimate is analogous to the one used for regular market microstructure noise.
+Typical noise levels obtained for trades of e.g.\ Apple are approx.\ 15{,}000 and approx.\ 4{,}000 for 3M, see the supplement of \cite{hautsch}.
 For mid quotes or best ask/bid prices the levels are only slightly larger (variance smaller).}